-A report from a popular password management company found that the average business employee will have as many as 191 passwords.
-Some may be used every day, some may be created once and never used again.
-Naturally it is very difficult and likely impossible to remember all these passwords.
-In order to avoid having to remember dozens of different passwords, many people will resort to using the same passwords for all of their accounts.
+A popular password management company report found that the average business employee will have as many as 191 passwords.
+Some may be used every day; some may be created once and never used again.
+Naturally, it is challenging and likely impossible to remember all these passwords.
+To avoid having to remember dozens of different passwords, many people will use the same passwords for all of their accounts.

-While convenient for workers, this is an extremely dangerous practice.
-Even if people use a strong password that cannot be brute forced, using many letters with numbers and special characters, if just one of these passwords are stolen, all your accounts would be at risk.
-Almost every year a large company has a data breach of information that can number in the millions.
-Some of these companies in past years has included Yahoo, eBay, Target, and Adobe.
+While convenient for workers, this is a hazardous practice.
+Even if people use a strong password that cannot be brute-forced, using many letters with numbers and special characters, if just one of these passwords are stolen, all your accounts would be at risk.
+Almost every year, a large company has a data breach of information in the millions.
+Some of these companies in past years have included Yahoo, eBay, Target, and Adobe.

 In many of these instances, the passwords of the company’s users were stolen.
-If a person’s stolen password is used for many other sites, then hackers may be able to access all aspects of your life.
-Sensitive data including banking information, health reports, and social media accounts will become vulnerable if your password is stolen.
-That same password managment company report found that 81% of data breaches at businesses are from stolen or weak passwords.
+If a person’s stolen password is used for many other sites, hackers may be able to access all aspects of your life.
+Sensitive data, including banking information, health reports, and social media accounts, will become vulnerable if your password is stolen.
+That same password management company report found 81% of data breaches at businesses are stolen or weak passwords.

 As stated before, even the strongest password can become useless if duplicated across multiple accounts.
 The best solution would be a password manager.
 A password manager is a program/extension that can be downloaded onto your computer.
-The manager will then save all your passwords and will remember which site they are for to automatically fill the password box.
+The manager will then save all your passwords and automatically remember which site they are to fill the password box automatically.
 With a password manager, you will only have to remember one master password for the manager.

 Practice good cybersecurity hygiene, get a password manager, better yet, find a good Managed IT Services Provider that has a strong security practice and will help you to improve your employee's security hygiene with an ongoing security awareness training program and continuous monitoring of your computer network.